- DEFINITION OF PERSONAL INFORMATION

 - Affiliates and Business Partners.

 We may hire service providers, which may be affiliates, to perform services on our behalf.
-This may include, without limitation, a person or an organization retained by Ivanhoe Cambridge to perform work on its behalf.
+This may include, but is not limited to, an individual or organization retained by Ivanhoé Cambridge to perform work on its behalf (e.g., provider of due diligence and financial crime prevention, provider of analysis and improvement of the customer experience, provider of cloud computing for data processing and storage, provider of surveys and electronic messaging, provider of it security solutions and services, provider of anonymous video analytics technology and provider of property management services).
 We provide them with a limited amount of information which is necessary in order for them to provide the services required and ensure that they have entered into contractual arrangements that provide adequate protection of your personal information.
 They are prohibited from using the information for purposes other than to carry out the services they have been engaged to provide.
-These service providers are not permitted to disclose this information to others.
+These service providers are not permitted to disclose the information to others.

 - As Permitted or Required by Law.

 From time to time, Ivanhoe Cambridge may disclose your personal information if such disclosure is necessary for the establishment, exercise or defense of legal claims, as part of the administration of our loss prevention program, or as otherwise permitted by law, for instance if Ivanhoe Cambridge is compelled to disclose personal information in response to a law, regulation, court order, subpoena, valid summons, search warrant, government investigation, other legally valid request or investigation or if reasonably necessary to protect the rights, property and safety of others or ourselves.
 We may also disclose information to our accountants, auditors, agents and lawyers in connection with the enforcement or protection of our legal rights.
 We also reserve the right to report to law enforcement agencies any activities that we, in good faith, believe to be unlawful or to disclose information to law enforcement and emergency services providers, in an emergency or where required or permitted by law.